AnjanVankayala/Mobius_Strip_Visualization/README.md

-# Mobius Strip Visualization and Analysis
+# Mobius Strip Visualization, Surface Area and Edge Length Calculation

 This project provides a Python implementation to visualize a Möbius strip and calculate its surface area and edge length.